manduk-ai/medical-facility-assistant/README.md

 ```

 ## Dataset
-This repository includes a subset of a synthetic dataset used to fine-tune open-source models for accurately handling diverse user inquiries.
+This repository includes a portion of a synthetic dataset used to fine-tune open-source models for accurately handling diverse user inquiries.
 The dataset features dialogues in both English and Polish, simulating interactions typical of a medical facility's hotline.
 Additionally, the repository provides scripts for fine-tuning Meta Llama 2 models using the Hugging Face library and LoRA technology.

 ## Licensing
 This project utilizes a dual licensing model:
 - GNU GPL v3.0: This open-source license permits commercial use but mandates that any derivatives also be distributed under the same terms.
 - Commercial License: Intended for proprietary applications without the obligation to release the source code.
-For commercial licensing inquiries, please contact manduk.ai.
+For commercial licensing inquiries, please contact ma at manduk.ai.

 For detailed information on the resources used in this application and their specific licenses, refer to the RESOURCE-LICENSES file.